Anuragbhtri019/Anuragbhtri019/README.md

 - 👋 Hi, I’m @Anuragbhtri019
 - 👀 I’m interested in sports mainly football and its tactical part .
-- 🌱 I’m currently learning  football tactics and new things.
 -  I’m looking to collaborate on  most of the topics that might please me
 - 📫u can contact me through email
 - anuragbhattarai019@gmail.com